 What is a competitive environment?

-A competitive environment is the market space within which companies compete against each other to gain market share.
+A competitive environment is the market space within which companies compete to gain market share.
 It includes all the elements that make up the market, such as the number of competitors, their relative strengths and weaknesses, the level of differentiation between products and services, and so on.

-A competitive environment is a system in which several businesses compete with one another by employing various marketing techniques, promotional tactics, pricing strategies, and so on.
-This framework has rules that firms must adhere to.
+A competitive environment is a system where several businesses must compete by employing various marketing techniques, promotional tactics, pricing strategies, etc. This framework has rules that firms must adhere to.

 A competitive environment is an important factor to consider when starting a business.
 There are many ways to measure competition, but some common indicators include the number of competitors, the market share held by each competitor, the profit margins in the industry, and the level of differentiation between products and services.

 A competitive environment is a dynamic external system in which a company competes and operates.
-The more competitors there are in an industry, the greater the competition within it.
-When a firm offers goods and services that are comparable to those offered by other firms, it establishes a competitive business climate.
+The more competitors there are in an industry, the greater its competition.
+When a firm offers goods and services comparable to those offered by other firms, it establishes a competitive business climate.

 Understanding Competitive Environment

-- An indirect competitor is a company that sells a different product or service, but that could still be used by your target market.
+- An indirect competitor is a company that sells a different product or service that your target market could still use.
 For example, if you sell women’s clothing, an indirect competitor would be a store that sells men’s clothing.

-The competitive environment is constantly changing, so companies must continuously monitor and adapt their strategies to stay ahead of the competition.
+The competitive environment constantly changes, so companies must continuously monitor and adapt their strategies to stay ahead.

 The competitive environment can be divided into three main categories: